 - You must check the TMS Indicator box for output sets that you want to have available to you in WordFly.

 - You must check your output set has the correct WordFly control group selected for it.
 In most cases, you will select the default control group.
 Consortiums will select specific organization control groups.

 Edit your output set in Tessitura anytime.
 In Tessitura, go to Tools > Output Set Builder, then double-click on your output set to edit the criteria you would like to include or right-click on your output set and select Edit.
 Make any necessary changes here to your output set in Tessitura.

 After making changes to your output set in Tessitura, go into WordFly and in the Tessitura list import process steps be sure to click Refresh Data before you import your list.
 This will ensure that WordFly is using the most recent version of your output set.
 You'll find this button on the Extraction and List Manager list import screens.

-There are a few common issues with output sets that are easy to resolve.
+There are a few common issues with output sets that may need to be resolved.